riotrahzoqu9qu/IanEmmons/README.md

 sudo systemctl restart httpd
 ```

 Build the file upload service jar with the command `./gradlew clean build`.
-Issue this command in your git working directory, not on the EC2 instance.
+(Issue this command in your git working directory, not on the EC2 instance.)
 Then upload the jar from the `build/lib` directory to the EC2 instance, in your home directory.
 Start the file upload service with this command:

 ```
-java -jar VasoFileUpload-1.1.0-SNAPSHOT.jar &
+java -jar VasoFileUpload-<version>-SNAPSHOT.jar &
 ```

 Shut down the service like so: